TYPO3-svn-archive/aw_resize/Documentation/Index.rst

 What does it do
 ==============
-The extension enables backend users to resize images that reside under the filemount of the usergroup the user currently logged in is assigned to or the entire fileamdin folder if the user has admin rights.
+The extension enables backend users to resize images that reside under the filemount of the usergroup they are assigned to or the entire fileamdin folder if the user has admin rights.
-Folders at any depth can be reached but only .jpg and .png files are supported in this version.
+Folders at any depth can be reached but only .jpg, .png files are supported in this version.